thmuggleton/tutorials-for-tired-eyes/_posts/basics/2017-05-28-first-steps.md

 the commands that you run.

-To find out what your current working directory is, you use `pwd`, which stands for "print working directory".
+To find out what your current working directory is, you use `pwd`, which stands for "print working directory" (Nb. "print" here just means output to the screen, not send something to a physical printer).
 Try it yourself by typing the following, then pressing `ENTER`:
 ```
 pwd
 ```